Exploring the multiverse

 Event search

 The Logs Explorer includes a search interface for events and a log viewer.
-You can:- Search the multiverse for any event: literal text, regular expressions, numbers, or booleans for any fields produced by the test run.
-You can also
+You can:- Search for any event during a test run: literal text, regular expressions, numbers, or booleans for any fields.

 - Search for a set of events using logical search patterns and temporal queries — event X but only when preceded by event Y.